phaustin/climatemath/greenhouse.md

 +++ {"user_expressions": []}

-### Check: average emissivity at current solar constant S
+### Sanity Check: average emissivity at current solar constant S

 For current solar output  and a planetary reflectivity of 30%, $S=240\ W\,m^{-2}$.
 With this solar constant {eq}`eq:Tg` gives a surface temperature of 287 K (the current global average) with an emissivity of $\epsilon = 0.75$